scoconno/scoconno.github.io/metaphysics/long2.md

 ---

-**Prompt 3:** As charitably and forcefully as you can, present a reconstruction of Zeno’s arrow paradox.
-How does the at-at theory of motion purport to solve this paradox?
-Is that solution successful?
+**Prompt 3:** Set out as forcefully as you can the paradox of increase (also called the debtor's paradox).
+How might David Lewis use the existence of temporal parts to solve the paradox?
+What is the biggest difficulty for this proposed solution?
+Can the difficulty be overcome?
 Give reasons for your answer.